dd-bim/IfcGeoRef/Documentation/Documentation_v3.md

 #### Further remarks

-- The resulting IFC-file will not replace the old one.
-Instead there will be a new file with the old file name plus suffix "_edit"

 - In the resulting IFC old instance entites will not be deleted but their reference will be set to the new instance.
 The reason for that is that it cannot be ruled out if, e.g. an CartesianPoint, is referenced by another entity with no georeferencing pupose, e.g. for geometry entities.